lextoumbourou/notes/content/comp_investing_part_1.md

 Computational Investing, Part I was instructed by Tucker Balch, a professor at Georgia Institure of Technology.
 Tucker is an ex-fighter pilot (according to his opening video), the founder of [Lucena Research](https://lucenaresearch.com/) and has a PhD in Robotics and Machine Learning.

 The course page notes that it is "intended for folks who have a strong programming background, but who are new to finance and investing".
-For me, that's a close enough description.
+Which is a close enough description to me.

 <a name="my-background"></a>

 ## [My Background](#my-background)

 I came across the course through someone's comment on Hacker News and signed up immediately.
-I have been running a site for a couple of years called [MagicRanker](http://en.wikipedia.org/wiki/Efficient-market_hypothesis), a simple implementation of a thing called the Magic Formula from a small book called [The Little Book That Beats The Market](http://www.amazon.com/Little-Still-Market-Books-Profits/dp/0470624159).
+I have been running a site for a couple of years called [MagicRanker](http://en.wikipedia.org/wiki/Efficient-market_hypothesis), a simple implementation of a thing called the Magic Formula from a book called [The Little Book That Beats The Market](http://www.amazon.com/Little-Still-Market-Books-Profits/dp/0470624159).
 I have money invested in the market following this approach so I guess you could say I have experience with "computational investing".
-But, it would be wrong of me to say I had any idea what I was doing.
+But, generally I have no idea what I'm doing.

 I have, however, spent the last couple of years coding mostly in Python and I'm pretty comfortable with it.
-So, it was lucky for me that the course's projects were all Python-based.
-At the time though I hadn't played with the cornerstone data science libraries like NumPy and Pandas.
-I'm also comfortable with intermediary Computer Science topics.
+So I was lucky that the course's projects were all Python based.
+Though, at the time though I hadn't played with the cornerstone data science libraries like NumPy and Pandas.

 <a name="signature-track"></a>

 ## [Signature Track](#signature-track)

-Tucker's class was one of the first Coursera courses to utilise the [Signature Track](http://blog.coursera.org/post/40080531667/signaturetrack).
-Which, for a $50 (AUS) fee, provides identity verification through ID scans and "keystroke biometric" profiling (apparently which turns out to be a [thing](http://en.wikipedia.org/wiki/Efficient-market_hypothesis)!)</a> and is therefore able to give you a certificate with a little credibility.
+Tucker's class was one of the first to utilise Coursera's [Signature Track](http://blog.coursera.org/post/40080531667/signaturetrack).
+Which, for a $50 (AUS) fee, provides identity verification through ID scans and "keystroke biometric" profiling (apparently a [thing](http://en.wikipedia.org/wiki/Efficient-market_hypothesis))</a> and is therefore able to give you a credible certificate.
 I decided to sign up for it and I'm glad I did.
-My problem with MOOCs is I often can't maintain motivation until the course end. <span class="pull_quote right">By being slightly out of pocket though Signature Track, I felt a sense of commitment that kept me going.</span> Plus it felt more "official".
+My problem with MOOCs is that I often find myself distracted with life halfway through the course, and promise that I'll come back to it one day.
+When x, y and z are over. <span class="pull_quote right">By being slightly out of pocket though Signature Track, I felt a sense of commitment that kept me prioritise the course.</span> Though I didn't like the idea at first, I think the fact Coursera has hard start and end dates for their courses helps with this too.

 Interestingly, according to Tucker's blog, the "completion rate for MOOC students who invested ... at the beginning of the course for a validated certificate was 99.0%."
-A good sign for MOOCs who journalists seem to love to bemoan for their apparently [low completion rates](http://www.timeshighereducation.co.uk/news/mooc-completion-rates-below-7/2003710.article).
+A good sign for MOOCs, who journalists seem to love to bemoan for their apparently [low completion rates](http://www.timeshighereducation.co.uk/news/mooc-completion-rates-below-7/2003710.article).

 <a name="course-overview"></a>